-Investigators will make no audio or video recording of any meeting and no audio or video recording (of any kind) of the meetings is permitted by either party without written consent from all parties, or as a necessary for an accommodation.
-The Title IX Coordinator in consultation with the ADA 504 Coordinator will grant accommodations as needed.
+Investigators will make no audio or video recording of any meeting and no audio or video recording (of any kind) of the meetings is permitted by either party, unless as a necessary accommodation.
+The Title IX Coordinator in consultation with the ADA 504 Coordinator will make the determination to grant the accommodation as needed.

 Investigators gather, assess, and synthesize evidence, but make no conclusions, engage in no policy analysis, and render no recommendations as part of their report.
-Prior to the conclusion of the investigation, investigators provide to the parties and their respective Advisors (if so desired by the parties) a secured electronic or hard copy of the draft investigation report as well as an opportunity to inspect and review all of the evidence obtained as part of the investigation that is directly related to the reported misconduct, including evidence upon which the College does not intend to rely in reaching a determination, for review for ten (10) calendar days so that each party may meaningfully comment and respond to the evidence.
+Prior to the conclusion of the investigation, investigators provide to the parties and their respective Advisors (if so desired by the parties) a secured electronic or hard copy of the draft investigation report as well as an opportunity to inspect and review all of the evidence obtained as part of the investigation that is directly related to the reported misconduct, including evidence upon which the College does not intend to rely in reaching a determination, for review for ten (10) business days so that each party may meaningfully comment and respond to the evidence.
 The parties may elect to waive the full ten days.
-Each copy of the materials shared will be watermarked on each page with confidential.
-Parties involved in the complaint are entitled to one, ten (10) calendar day review period of the investigative report.
+Each copy of the materials shared will be watermarked on each page with the role of the person receiving it (e.g., Complainant, Respondent, Complainant's Advisor, Respondent's Advisor).

 Investigators will review comments submitted and may incorporate them into the report.
 Investigators may respond to the comments submitted by parties in the report.
-Investigators submit the finalized report, including any revisions, to the Title IX Coordinator or designee who coordinates the implementation of the hearing.
-Parties who wish to comment on any new information that was added by the investigator to the final report may submit comments, in writing, to the Title IX Coordinator within five (5) calendar days of the scheduled hearing.
-If deemed relevant by the Title IX Coordinator, all parties involved in the complaint, and the panel, will receive a copy prior to the hearing.
+Investigators will then submit the finalized report, including any revisions, to the appropriate College official who will coordinate the implementation of the hearing.
+The official coordinating the hearing, if appropriate, will communicate a hearing date to the parties.